ChestnutKurisu/CSE291D_Final_Project_SP25/README.md

 acoustic and fluid phenomena while all reusing the same underlying 2‑D solver for simplicity.

+A new GPU-based module ``wave_sim2d`` provides a more advanced simulator with scene objects for customised wave speed, dampening and sources.
+The accompanying ``examples/all_waves_collage.py`` generates high-resolution animations for every wave type and merges them into a single collage video.

 ## Usage Notes

 `WaveSimulation` now supports several boundary conditions and flexible initial